 The fishing in California is as diverse and exciting as the State itself.
 Whether you’re into freshwater species such and bass, trout, and catfish, or you prefer saltwater fishing for species such as halibut, surfperch, and smelt, you’ll find great sport here.

 If pursuing ocean dwellers is more your bag, take a charter out to deeper waters with your favorite depth measuring equipment in search of barracuda, ling cod, and even salmon during the season.

 The golden trout was designated as the official state fish of California in 1947.
 These fish are somewhat elusive and are only found in high country locations.

 Wherever you plan to fish in California, if you’re aged over 16, you will need to have a current, relevant license.

 Check out this link to the California Department of Fish and Wildlife website’s fishing information page.
-Here you will find detailed information about licenses, quotas, etc.
+There you will find detailed information about licenses, quotas, and so on.

 Top Fishing Locations

 California has a wide variety of different places you can fish.
 There’s plenty of different spots that you can take a boat out and fish in the ocean, but that’s not going to be our focus here today.
 We want to walk through the best places you can go and fish in California without venturing into the deep blue ocean.

 While this list doesn’t cover everything, it’s sure to be a great start for anyone venturing out looking to catch a few of their favorite fish on a lazy afternoon.

 Let’s take a look at our favorites.
 Each one of these fishing spots in California are renowned for the sport they offer the leisure angler, including good access, amenities, and of course, plentiful fish!